hexinfra/gorox/README.md

     * Web Application Firewall
     * ... and more through its highly extensible compoments design!

-  There is also a Gocmc which can optionally manage your Gorox cluster.
+  There is also a Goops which can optionally manage your Gorox cluster.

   For more details about Gorox, please see: https://gorox.io/